On Campus: What Technology is Available

 Connecting Devices to the Internet

 • Wi-Fi For personal devices like laptops, phone, and tablets: Use the UST network and sign-in with your St. Thomas username (do not include the @stthomas.edu) and password.
-This network is secure and encrypted to protect your information.

 • Wi-Fi for game consoles and media streaming devices: Use the UST-Open network for devices that do not allow you enter in a password.